AdobeDocs/analytics.en/help/admin/c-data-governance/consent-variables.md

 ---
-description: Variables for consent management in Data Privacy.
+description: Variables for privacy reporting in Data Privacy.
-seo-description: Variables for consent management in Data Privacy.
+seo-description: Variables for privacy reporting in Data Privacy.
-seo-title: Consent Management Variables
+seo-title: Privacy Reporting Variables
 solution: Analytics
-title: Consent Management Variables
+title: Privacy Reporting Variables
 topic: Admin tools
 ---

-# Consent Management Variables
+# Privacy Reporting Variables

 To provide additional assistance in managing privacy data, a set of reserved variables are available to be used in conjunction with specific context data variables.
-These consent management variables provide an easy-to-use framework for capturing the consent status on each analytics hit.
+These privacy reporting variables provide an easy-to-use framework for capturing the privacy status on each analytics hit.

 ## Variables